josh-works/josh-works.github.io/_posts/2024-06-04-recommended-reading.md

 I usually look up the movie on Wikipedia before I watch it, to help contextualize/orient myself to time/place/context in which the movie was created.

+#### Ponyo

+Delightful.
+[Wikipedia entry for Ponyo (2008)](https://en.wikipedia.org/wiki/Ponyo).
+The literal title is _Ponyo on the Cliff_.

+The english dubs are adequate, and there is only one english dub floating around out there.

 #### My Neighbor Totoro

 [My Neighbor Totoro (wikipedia)](https://en.wikipedia.org/wiki/My_Neighbor_Totoro)